 - Auction-based Resource Allocation

-- Budget Balance: Keeps the Federation with Sustainable Development
+- Budget Balance: Keeps the Allocation Process more Sustainable

-- Naturally Finds the Equilibrium Between the Supply and Demand
+- Naturally Finds the Equilibrium Between Supply and Demand

 - Resource Sharing Contracts

-- Relative Long Time Contracts Avoid Frequent Migrations
+- Longer duration of Contracts Avoid Frequent Migrations

 - Stable Running Environment Suits the Requirements for Latency-Sensitive Workloads